messa/tips/README.md

-# tips
+# Tips and notes

-Useful tips for everyday programming and stuff
+Here are some Useful tips for everyday programming and stuff.

+It's something like a personal wiki, but on Github.